Autumn is when the grapes have been harvested, their makers are relaxed and ready to talk vintages – and to taste them.

 Auckland: Gateway to New Zealand

 West Auckland is where New Zealand’s wine began, thanks to the early Eastern European immigrants who brought grapevines with them.
 The descendants of those vines are red, copper and gold come autumn, when the winemakers have finished their harvest.
 Auckland is the nation’s wine-industry headquarters, with four destinations within an hour’s travel.
-Chardonnay specialist Kumeu River Wines is 20 minutes’ drive from the city, Waiheke Island is a 40-minute ferry ride from the CBD and the towns of Matakana and Warkworth are an hour’s drive north.
+Chardonnay specialist Kumeu River Wines is 20 minutes’ drive from the city, Waiheke Island is a 40-minute ferry ride from downtown and the towns of Matakana and Warkworth are an hour’s drive north.
 Villa Maria Estate sits in the vast, vine-lined Ihumatao volcano – five minutes from Auckland Airport.

 Auckland’s most settled weather is in autumn when the long, sunny days are at their most spectacular.
 Factor in extra time to visit wineries in West Auckland, Waiheke Island and further afield.
 The best way to get around is by car, but avoid peak hour before 9am and after 4pm.